 The small towns of Brighouse and Sowerby Bridge are full of interest and local colour, while Wakefield has many attractions, including a redeveloped waterfront area, the Hepworth Art Gallery, and canoeing, sailing and windsurfing at Pugneys Country Park.

-Have a grand day out on the Calder & Hebble Navigation - all absolutely free.
-Download our guide to Sowerby Bridge for a day full of wildlife, heritage, local traditions and fresh air.
+Have a great family day out on the Calder & Hebble Navigation - all absolutely free.

 Running for 21.5 miles between Sowerby Bridge and Wakefield, the Calder & Hebble was designed to extend navigation from the Aire and Calder Navigation at Wakefield to Halifax, and later Sowerby Bridge.
 By 1770, navigation was possible along the upper reaches of the Calder.

-As well as a windlass, you will need a handspike - a thick wooden pole - to operate the locks on the Calder & Hebble.
-A long-distance footpath meets the towpath near Brighouse.
+As well as a windlass, you will need a handspike - a thick wooden pole - to operate the locks on the Calder & Hebble Navigation.